3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 <div style="text-align:center"><img src="images/manage-access.PNG" height = "225" width = "300" /></div>

 Step 4: In this page, scroll to the bottom and click on the "Invite a Collaborator" option.
 You are now prompted to enter either the username, email ID or the full-name of your soon to be project collaborator.

-You can either add your friends as collaborators or any of us.
-Our usernames are: slimechips, MarkHershey, SHSR2001.
+You can either add your friends (as long as they have a Github Account) as collaborators or any of us.
+The user will receive an email to collaborate.

 Once you are done finding that person click on "Select a collaborator above"

 <div style="text-align:center"><img src="images/add-collab.PNG"  height = "300" width = "450" /></div>

+Right now, our repository on Github has been set up, but it is empty.
+Let us see how we can add an existing project from our computer into it.

 ### Remote Repositories

-Remote repositories come into the picture in situations where you need to share data with your team-mates.
-The way it works is that first, al modifications are made and committed locally as you have seen before!
-Once you are ready to share your changes with your team mates you can choose to upload these changes to a remote repository.
-The key takeaway here is that remote repositories act as a means for sharing and exchanging code between developers and not actually working on files.
+Remote repositories are useful when you need to **share your local project** with your teammates.
+Usually, you make your modifications and commits locally as you have seen before!
+Whenever you want to share your changes with your teammates you can choose to upload these changes to a remote repository.
+They act as a means for sharing and exchanging code between developers.
+The Github repository we just created is a remote repository (but empty for now).

-A noteworthy point here would be that while remote repositories do not actually differ much from local ones, a key differentiating factor between the two is the fact that a local repo has a working copy asscociated with it (a directory where some version of your project's files is checked out for you to work with), while remote repositories do not have any such working directories.

 Given below is a pictorial representation of the local-remote workflow

 <div style="text-align:center"><img src="images/local-remote workflow.png" height = "500" width = "600"  /></div>

-We will now see how you can add a new remote to your Git repo
+We will now see how you can link the remote Github repository with your local Git repository(containing the website).

-#### Adding a Remote
+#### (```git remote add```) Adding a Remote

 To add a new remote, we make use of the ```git remote add``` command on the terminal, in the directory where your repository is stored.
 The command takes in two arguments:
-  1) A unique remote name
+  1) A unique remote name (usually by default we call it `origin`)
   2) A remote URL, which is found in the "Source" sub-tab of your GitHub repo (On the GitHub website).
 If you do not know where this is refer to the screenshot below

   <div style="text-align:center"><img src="images/remote-URL.PNG" height = "300" width = "500"  /></div>